Two of the most common questions we get from our coachees are:

 Partners are owners of the firm.
 Their focus is on building strong relationships with clients as trusted C-level advisors.
 They are on the speed dial of their CEO contacts.
 Partners assist clients with project scoping, project team setup, and identifying areas where McKinsey support would be most beneficial.

 Although Partners are not heavily involved in the day-to-day labor, they offer assistance and insight into the project’s most difficult parts.
 Some partners are more hands-on than others and visit the team once per week for common problem-solving sessions and client presentations.
-Partners stay in the firm for a couple of years before making Senior Partners.
+Partners stay in the firm for a couple of years before becoming Senior Partners.

 Senior Partners